Gondola - Chondola

 - We will do our best to accommodate passengers who wish to ride alone.
 To do so, please inform the gondola operator on duty.

-- Approximately 2.8 million passenger rides annually – and safely – and over 44 million passenger trips have been provided since opening day.
+- Approximately 3 million passenger rides annually – and safely – and more than 50 million passenger trips have been provided since opening day.

 - The gondola operates roughly 287 days each year with routine maintenance scheduled during our shoulder season months.